ArchStanton987/batch-cooker/README.md

 ## Futur

-Other features might be implemented in the future, including, but not limited to :
-- Possibility for a user to comment recipes
-- Rating system of recipes
-- A calendar to schedule recipes
-- Possibility to save a full menu, a 'batch cooking'
-- Various UI improvements

 D'autres fonctionnalitées pourraient être ajoutées à l'avenir.
 Celles-ci incluent :
 - Possibilité pour un utilisateur de commenter une recette
 - Système de notation des recettes